NikkaLuna/AWS-Cloud-Resume/README.md

 # Cloud Resume Challenge

 ## Overview
 The Cloud Resume Project was an initiative I undertook to build and showcase my skills in cloud computing, particularly using Amazon Web Services (AWS).

 It provided a structured approach for creating a resume website hosted on AWS and offered me the opportunity to learn and implement various AWS services and best practices.

+Please view the final product here: [Cloud Resume Project](https://andreahayes-cloudresumechallenge.com)

 <div style="text-align: center;">
   <img src="https://github.com/NikkaLuna/Cloud_Resume_Challenge/assets/94496219/44a71bac-104a-428e-9327-ceaccfa8c9f7 alt="image">